AkashaRojee/AkashaRojee.github.io/_posts/2021-07-18-drag-and-drop-tutorial.md

 layout: post
 title: "List drag-and-drop tutorial"
 date: 2021-07-18
-featured-image: /assets/images/html-drag-and-drop-api.png
+featured-image: /assets/images/list-drag-and-drop-tutorial.png
-featured-image-alt: HTML Drag and Drop API
+featured-image-alt: List Drag and Drop Tutorial
 ---

 This tutorial explains the basic concepts of the HTML Drag and Drop API and shows how to implement it in a list, including a simple row-shifting mechanism.